 If you are keen to get involved in the ‘Friends of Waiwhetu Stream’ plantings see their website for more details.

-In 2013 St Pauls Anglican Church was given kaitiakitanga or guardianship of a small section of the Waiwhetu Stream by the Friends of Waiwhetu Stream community group.
-This section is on Riverside Drive between Waitui Crescent and Whakataki Grove.
+In 2013 St Pauls Anglican Church became a 'Friend', a member of the Friends of Waiwhetu Stream community group.
 The vision of the Friends of Waiwhetu Stream is to see the stream become a healthy functioning ecosystem treasured and enjoyed by our community.
 St Pauls has joined a wide range of groups, organisations and individuals who are all 'Friends' of the Waiwhetu Stream and have an interest in the achievement of this Vision.

 The 'Friends' include: